Chern classes of conformal blocks

-on the summand $\V_{\ovl_{\mu}'} \otimes \V_{\ovl_{\mu^*}''}$ for each $\mu \in P_{\ell}$.
+on the summand $\V_{\ovl'{\mu}} \otimes \V_{\ovl''{\mu^*}}$ for each $\mu \in P_{\ell}$.

-We consider a boundary divisor of type (3).
-The change of coordinates given by $z_i \mapsto 1/z_i$, $i=1,2,\dots,n-3$ and $x \mapsto 1/x$, preserves the sections given by $x = z_i$, $i=1,2,\dots,n-3$ and $x = 1$ and switches the sections given by $x = 0$ and $1/x = 0$.
-However, the equations of the sections are not preserved so we must compute the change in the connection caused by this transformation.
+Boundary divisors of type (3): The change of coordinates given by $z_i \mapsto 1/z_i$, $i=1,2,\dots,n-3$ and $x \mapsto 1/x$, preserves the sections given by $x = z_i$, $i=1,2,\dots,n-3$ and $x = 1$ and switches the sections given by $x = 0$ and $1/x = 0$.
+Moreover, it maps the locus given by the equations $\{1/z_i = 0\}_{i\in S}$ to the locus given by the equations $\{z_i=0\}_{i \in S}$ so we would like to use the computation for type (1) boundary divisors to compute the residue.
+However, since the equations of the sections are not preserved we must again compute the change in the connection caused by the change of coordinates.